 OTHER IMPORTANT HINTS FOR FIGHTING INFECTIONS

-Š Use the safe natural remedies described above aggressively and faithfully.
+Š Use the safe natural remedies described at the link above aggressively and faithfully.
 This is a very important point.
 Do not skimp on the dosages of vitamins and herbs, for example.
 Taking a little more will not usually hurt you, but taking less may make them less effective.

 Š Patience and persistence are essential with any serious infection.
 Of course, each person and each situation is different.
 It is not a problem, however, if healing an infection naturally takes a week or even two or three, provided you are slowly getting better.
 It is not necessary or helpful to abandon your methods just for this reason.
 Drugs may speed up your progress, but leave you weakened and toxic.